varandru/unmatched_achievements/unsorted/AchievementsList.md

 Defeat a villain with a single attack

 #### Tales to Amaze
-Win a game against either Mothman or the Martian Invader using, Tesla, Jill Trent, Golden Bat, and Annie Christmas.
+Win a game against either Mothman or the Martian Invader using Tesla, Jill Trent, Golden Bat, and Annie Christmas.

 #### The Originals
 Win with Medusa, Sinbad, Alice and King Arthur.